Hotel Excelsior: Excelsior in Hitler's thirties

 At the start of the 1930s, NSDAP leadership in Munich earmarked the Excelsior as Hitler's base in Berlin until he secured leadership.
 The proposal was rejected by Elschner, however, and the Führer was forced to opt for the Hotel Kaiserhof in Wilhelmplatz.
 The NSDAP then imposed a party ban on the hotel.
-Nevertheless, this did not stop them sparking further controversy within its walls.
+Nevertheless, this did not stop them from sparking further controversy within its walls.
 Its grand hall, known as "Saal des freien Denkens" (The Hall of Free Thought), featured numerous stain-glass windows featuring popes, religious founders and various Greek and Jewish philosophers.
 The NSDAP objected to the images of Jews, and after a violent debate, they were packed away in crates and replaced by portraits of the new leadership.
-They also objected to many of the titles in the hotel library, and so these were taken away and burnt.
+They also objected to many of the titles in the hotel library, so these were taken away and burnt.

 World War II and the demise of the Excelsior

 At the beginning of World War II, Elschner fled Germany, and in 1942, the NSV (Nationalsozialistische Volkswohlfahrt), a welfare subsidiary of the NSDAP, took over ownership of the Excelsior.
-During the wartime period the hotel became known as the "Fehling-Bunker."
+During the wartime period, the hotel became known as the "Fehling-Bunker."
 The title honoured Jürgen Fehling, the then director at the theatre in Königgrätzer Straße (today known as the Hebbel Theater).
 A sign hung over the main entrance saying "Wehrmacht-Betreuungsstelle (Armed-Forces Care Point) Gepäckaufbewahrung (Left Luggage)".

 At the end of April 1945, as the war was coming to an end, allied bombers reduced the Excelsior to a burning ruin.
 The attack left many dead and the hotel largely destroyed.
 In 1954, it was demolished completely, six years before the remains of the Anhalter Bahnhof were pulled down.
 Whether or not the underpass that connected them still exists is unclear.